-- Magnesium Sulfate should be administered as quickly as possible.
-May cause hypotension and decreased respiratory drive, but typically in doses higher than 6 g. - Any pregnant patient involved in a MVC should be seen immediately by a physician for evaluation.
+- Recommended Exam: Mental Status, Abdomen, Heart, Lungs, Neuro - With active seizure activity, benzodiazepine is a priority over magnesium sulfate. - Midazolam 5 10 mg IM is effective in termination of seizures.
+Do not delay IM administration with difficult or no IV or IO access. - Magnesium Sulfate should be administered as quickly as possible.
+May cause hypotension and decreased respiratory drive, but more likely in doses higher than 6 gm. - Any pregnant patient involved in a MVC should be seen immediately by a physician for evaluation.
 Greater than 20 weeks generally require 4 to 6 hours of fetal monitoring.
-DO NOT suggest the patient needs an ultrasound. - Ectopic pregnancy:
+DO NOT suggest the patient needs an ultrasound but emphasize patient needs 4 to 6 hours of fetal monitoring. - After delivery, massaging the uterus (lower abdomen) will promote uterine contraction and help to control post-partum bleeding (apply uterine massage only after placenta delivery). - Postpartum or Vaginal hemorrhage: